Logo of the website

 Custody BLKB and Saxo Bank Saxo Bank Saxo Interactive Brokers Interactive Brokers Swissquote HBL

-Other Robo-Advisors
+Other Robo-advisors

-In recent years, many new Robo-advisors have started.
+Recently, many new Robo-advisors have started.
 It has become difficult to keep track of all of them.

 For instance, I have reviewed a few more minor Robo-advisors: